HarshaVardhanMannem/HandDigitRecognizationModel/README.md

 # Handwritten Digit Recognition

-A neural network-based solution for handwritten digit recognition using TensorFlow and Streamlit.
-The project includes both the training pipeline and an interactive web application for recognizing uploaded MNIST-format digit images.
+A neural network-based solution for handwritten digit recognition using TensorFlow and Flask.
+The project includes both the training pipeline and an interactive web application for recognizing handwritten digits through a canvas interface.

 ## 🌟 Features

 - **CNN Model**: Convolutional Neural Network optimized for digit recognition
-- **Upload Interface**: Upload MNIST-format images for instant recognition
+- **Interactive Canvas**: Draw digits directly in the browser for instant recognition
 - **High Accuracy**: ~99.3% test accuracy on the MNIST dataset
-- **Visualization**: See confidence scores and probability distributions
+- **Real-time Prediction**: Get instant predictions with confidence scores
-- **Data Augmentation**: Improved model generalization through augmentation techniques
+- **Top 3 Predictions**: View the model's top 3 most likely predictions

 ## 📋 Project Structure